 The little white book is a beautiful wedding diary and organiser.
 It helps you countdown to your wedding with all your wedding planning logistics covered: checklists, diary/journal prompts and appointment tracking.
 It’s a beautiful keepsake that you’ll want to hold onto for years to come.
 It’s the little details that you jot down with little thought that contribute to your memories of the planning process in the future.

-The complementary electronic resource is the little white wedding planning pack.
+Complementary to this is another electronic resource, little white wedding planning pack.
 It’s the foundation steps that you use to build your wedding planning on.
 You get questions to ask your key wedding vendors (including the venues, photographer, celebrant and caterer), a budget spreadsheet to help keep track of your money, and to help you figure out how much to spend on what.
 There’s checklists to keep you on task, a wedding guest list tracker to keep your guest names, addresses, RSVPs and more in one place.